junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 4 (Roll no. 591). (text: CR H8089-8090)
 - 2008-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 4 (Roll no. 591).(text: CR H8089-8090)
 - 2008-09-15 — Referred to the House Committee on Education and Labor.
+- 2008-09-16 — Received in the Senate, read twice.
+- 2008-09-17 — Cleared for White House.
+- 2008-09-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8960)
+- 2008-09-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8960)
+- 2008-09-18 — Message on Senate action sent to the House.